VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmcfc-computer-forensics-and-cybercrime/notes.markdown

 In conventional forensics, Locard's principle applies "Every contact leaves a trace"; whereas in digital forensics, contacts are usually stored in log files which can be compromised to be either changed or deleted.

 When isolating a crime scene, usually the road/surrounding areas are cordoned off for conventional forensics.
 This is to reduce the likelihood of the crime scene becoming tainted.
 In digital forensics, this could be analogous to the network.
 How much of the network should we isolate?
 We can't really isolate the network down to the ISP so the LAN/immediate network would be most appropriate depending on the crime scene e.g. If a device is connected to a local server.

+When freezing a crime scene, a computer should be disconnected from the mains as shutting it down gracefully will impact the state of the hard disk and computer.

 ### 9. What is meant by triage in digital forensics and what are its advantages.